deter-project/docs/site/docs/support/getting-help.md

 ### Tips for the fastest response

 - If you are reporting a support problem, do not email us.
 Instead, follow the instructions above for filing a support ticket.
-- If for some reason you must email us, DeterLab testbed operations may be reached at **testbed-ops at deterlab.net**.
+- If for some reason you must email us, DETERLab testbed operations may be reached at **testbed-ops at deterlab.net**.
 - Response to this email is typically slower than response to a ticket.
 - Always send email to the testbed-ops address and not just an individual who responded to you.
 Then, if the individual is not available, someone will still be aware of your email.